-2. Get registered in the Cal eProcure database to do business with the
+- Get registered in the Cal eProcure database to do business with the state of California.

-3. Get certified through eProcurement and increase your opportunities with
+- Get certified through eProcurement and increase your opportunities with state agencies.

 All state of California bid opportunities are advertised on the California State Contracts Register (CSCR).
 Potential bidders can view and download bid opportunities directly from this site.
 Additionally, the state offers subscribers free electronic notification of relevant advertised opportunities.

 The Procurement Division Forms and Resource Library is a user-friendly, centralized location for various procurement related information.
 The library contains forms, templates, boilerplate language, and reference materials.
 To view the library, go to: PD Forms & Resources

 The Procurement Division (PD) grants purchasing authority to state departments that request this authority and meet specific requirements.
 Departments must be granted purchasing authority in order to purchase goods and services valued over $100.

 State Contracts Index Listing

 All available Statewide Commodity Contracts, Food Contracts, Master Agreements, State Price Schedules, and Western State Contracting Alliance (WSCA) contracts are listed in this index.